 Ailsa Black trained at Gray's School of Art in Aberdeen where she studied Graphic Design and Illustration.
 Today she works from a seaside studio in the tiny Scottish village of Carsethorn in Dumfries and Galloway.
 From her small studio at the top of her house she observes and captures the daily comings and goings of village life.
-The birds, animals and countryside surrounding Ailsa have a knack of edging their way into her paintings, prints, cards and gifts.
+The birds, animals and countryside surrounding Ailsa edge their way into her paintings, prints, cards and gifts.

 Whether it's squirrels and butterflies, cats and mice, hares and robins they often appear to be having a quiet friendly conversation.
 Ailsa's partner Alan and Jack, their much-loved failed sheep dog, also make regular appearances - perhaps standing on the beach or sitting staring thoughtfully out to sea as a boat sails by.

 Ailsa has exhibited at the Royal Glasgow Institute and Paisley Art Institute.
 In 2017 she was listed as one of 25 top UK influential art brands to watch by a panel of over 200 retailers and business people by Licensing Biz.
 In 2018 her RSPB Year Planner was voted Best Charity Calendar in the UK Calendar Awards.
 Today she works with charities like the RSPB and Oxfam to help them promote their work through her art.
 You will also find her paintings on a growing collection of gifts which are available through her website and in stores across the UK and abroad.